 Extended Validation, or simply EV certs, are still relatively new to the SSL industry.
 The CA/Browser forum ratified the first version of the EV guidelines in 2007.
 A decade later, EV SSL is a crucial security element of large companies and financial institutions.

-The most important EV feature is the famous green address bar with the company’s name next to the URL.
-But the green bar is more than just a nice spot in a condensed space to display your official business name.
+The most important EV feature used to be the famous green address bar with the company’s name next to the URL.
+But with the green bar gone, EV SSLs are still more than just a nice spot in a condensed space to display your official business name.
 By confirming business identity, the EV certificates also prevent phishing attacks.
 Customers instantly know that the website in question is safe and genuine.
 Moreover, since EV certs require comprehensive verification of a company’s legal status before approval, the chances of issuing a fake EV cert are none.

 Free and affordable SSL certificates have improved web security.
 Sharing sensitive data across the web is now much safer than only a few years ago.
 However, the accessibility of free SSL certs has helped the dark side as well.
 With free SSL certs, phishers have taken their deception to another level – harder to detect and difficult to prevent.
 As industry experts continue to raise users’ awareness of a what is encryption and why it is so important, it’s worth emphasizing that HTTPS (unless there’s an EV certificate) isn’t an indicator of a genuine website.